 3.4.
 Make a midline sagittal incision on the top of the skull between the ears with a sterile scalpel to expose the calvarium and remove the pericranium connective tissues above the right parietal bone by scraping it with a scalpel.

 3.5.
-Create a critical-sized defect of approximately 4 mm in the right parietal bone using a sterile dental trephine (2000 rpm) under constant irrigation with normal saline solution to notch the right parietal bone and cut through the ectocortex and some endocortex.
+Create a critical-sized defect in the right parietal bone using a sterile dental trephine with a diameter of 4 mm (2000 rpm) under constant irrigation with normal saline solution to notch the right parietal bone and cut through the ectocortex and some endocortex.

 3.6.
 To prevent damage to the dura mater, use a small periosteal elevator to break through the remaining endocortex, carefully lift the calvarial bone up and remove it with forceps.
 The resulting defect should be circular and approximately 3.5 mm in diameter.